-United Way administers the Emergency Food and Shelter Program (EFSP) in our two-county service area.
+United Way administers the Federal Emergency Food and Shelter Program (EFSP) in our two-county service area.
 Although funding decisions are made by local volunteers, the amount of EFSP funds available to each county are allocated by Congress, not by United Way.

 EFSP was created in 1983 to supplement and expand the work of local social service agencies to help people with economic emergencies.
 EFSP funds must be used to supplement feeding, sheltering (including transitional sheltering), and rent/mortgage and utility assistance efforts only.